MIC-DKFZ/nnDetection/projects/Task019_ADAM/README.md

 3. Run `python split.py` in `projects / Task019_ADAM / scripts` of the nnDetection repository.
 4. [Info]: The provided instructions will automatically create a patient stratified random split.
 We used a random split for our challenge submission.
 By renaming the provided split file in the `preprocessed` folders, nnDetection will automatically create a random split.

-The data is now prepared in the correct format and the instructions from the nnDetection README can be used to train the networks.
+The data is now converted to the correct format and the instructions from the nnDetection README can be used to train the networks.